jigpu/linuxwacom-wiki-archive/wiki/Talk_Tablet_PC_Configuration.md

 layout: wiki
 ---

+2-16-11 re:2-15-11 entries

+-   Template: Unclear "Having model-specific scripts like .xsetwacom.sh is a temporary hack and needs to be stated as such"
-2-16-11 re:2-15-11 entries Addressed with: **These are a temporary hack** while we wait on a replacement for wacomcpl, see [Graphical Configuration Tools](/wiki/External_applications#Graphical_Configuration_Tools "wikilink").
+    -   Addressed with: **These are a temporary hack** while we wait on a replacement for wacomcpl, see [Graphical Configuration Tools](/wiki/External_applications#Graphical_Configuration_Tools "wikilink").

 Addressed issues with: The following scripts were authored by Favux.
 Where co-developed with others they are cited in the relevant script.
 All or almost all of the values are the defaults with the default stated